toasted-marshmallow/Tableau-Practice/segmentation_dashboard/README.md

-# Customer Segmentation Dashboard -- United Kingdom Bank Toy Daata
+# Customer Segmentation Dashboard -- United Kingdom Bank Toy Data
 This dashboard consists of charts of multiple types.
 Data cleaning skills were practiced e.g., fixing geographic roles, tidying data etc. A storyline was also created for this dashboard as well containing simple insights on the toy data set.
 <br/>